timosalm/tap-operator-workshop/workshop/content/exercises/runtime.md

 ##### Serverless runtime

-When you opened the URL of the running application in the browser you may have seen that TLS was configured and it took some time until you got a first response from the application.
+When you opened the URL of the running application in the browser, you may have seen that TLS was configured, and it took some time until you got a first response from the application.

-Both are in a way features of our commercial **Cloud Native Runtimes for VMware Tanzu** (CNRs) which is a serverless application runtime for Kubernetes that is based on **Knative**.
+Both are, in a way, features of our commercial **Cloud Native Runtimes for VMware Tanzu** (CNRs), which is a serverless application runtime for Kubernetes that is based on **Knative**.

-Knative, is an open source community project which provides a simple, consistent layer over Kubernetes that solves common problems of deploying software, connecting disparate systems together, upgrading software, observing software, routing traffic, and scaling automatically.
+Knative, is an open-source community project, which provides a simple, consistent layer over Kubernetes that solves common problems of deploying software, connecting disparate systems together, upgrading software, observing software, routing traffic, and scaling automatically.
 ```dashboard:open-url
 url: https://knative.dev/docs/
 ```

 The major **subprojects of Knative** are Serving and Eventing.
 - **Serving** supports deploying upgrading, routing, and scaling of stateless applications and functions
-- **Eventing** enables developers to use an event-driven architecture with serverless applications and is **out of scope of this workshop**
+- **Eventing** enables developers to use an event-driven architecture with serverless applications and is **out of the scope of this workshop**

-Let's have a look at the Knative Serving Service the supply chain has generated and deploy for us.
+Let's have a look at the Knative Serving Service the supply chain has generated and deployed for us.
 ```terminal:execute
 command: kubectl get kservice payment-service
 clear: true
 ```
 The output provides information about the status, the revision, and the url the application is exposed with.

-By using the **kubectl tree plugin**, we can really see how **Knative Serving abstracts away a lot of those resources** we usually have to configure to get an application running like a deployment, service, ingress etc.
+By using the **kubectl tree plugin**, we can really see how **Knative Serving abstracts away a lot of those resources** we usually have to configure to get an application running, like a deployment, service, ingress etc.
 ```terminal:execute
 command: kubectl tree kservice payment-service | less
 clear: true
 ```

-It also provides **configurable auto scaling** and **scale to zero** which is the reason why you had to wait for some seconds after you first called your appliction.
-Other features are rollbacks, canary and blue-green deployment via revisions and traffic splitting.
+It also provides **configurable auto-scaling** and **scale to zero**, which is the reason why you had to wait for some seconds after you first called your application.
+Other features are rollbacks, canary and blue-green deployment via revisions, and traffic splitting.

 ##### Provisioning and consumption of backing services